seffyfisher/mavo-locale-he/README.md

 For more info , look at https://mavo.io/docs/ui/#customizing-text--localization

+p.s.
+the word "MAVO" in hebrew actually means : "introduction" which makes prefect sense!

-some css fixes for rtl:
+--some css fixes for rtl--